charlottegiseleweil/pdm_report/src/05_Tool.md

 # NatCapViz: an innovative tool to display natural capital results {#sec:TheTool}

+>> in between communicationpurposes (webapp introduced by analyst) and exploratory.
+Because
 ## Identifying the needs (survey results)

 The needs were identified thanks to the survey filled by ecosystem services analysts.
 As detailed in \ref{sec:survey}, the respondents assessed for each listed display task: its usefulness in general, and the need for an improved implementation with a score from 0 to 5; 5 meaning *totally useful*.